bkper/bkper-tax-bot/README.md

 ## Configuration

 The Tax Bot is triggered on the ```TRANSACTION_POSTED``` event.
-Once triggered it will check [group and account properties](https://help.bkper.com/en/articles/3666485-custom-properties-on-books-and-accounts) if it has the ```tax_included``` or ```tax_excluded``` properties.
+Once triggered it will check [group and account properties](https://help.bkper.com/en/articles/3666485-custom-properties-on-books-and-accounts) if it has the ```tax_included_rate``` or ```tax_excluded_rate``` properties.
 When it finds these properties it will read the corresponding values from your book and apply the Tax Bot's logic.
 In this case it will calculate the tax and record another transaction with the available data.

 [Learn more...](https://help.bkper.com/en/articles/4127778-bkper-tax-bot).